sebbu/iControl-Web/README.md

 ## Apple Watch Controls

-For the Apple watch there are 2 `"sizeType"` of button sizes to choose from:
+For the Apple watch there are 2 `"sizeType"` of button sizes, a `"label"` and a **sub page** to choose from.
+The buttons must be of `"sizeType"`:

 * **large:** is one button in a row
 * **medium:** are two buttons in a row

 For every `"sizeType"` of buttons you need to specify the exact number of button labels and commands.
-As screen size is limited there is no headline by default, but you can specify a `"label"` for this.
+As screen size is limited there is no headline by default, but you can specify a `"label"` for instead.
 Large buttons, labels and sub pages can have a colored dot in front: `"color"` (yellow, orange, purple, green, cyan, blue, clear, none) where `"none"` is like no color and `"clear"` is also no color but the button is indented.

 Here is an example for the medium size button (it does not take a color):